gabrielsenadev/audioinsight/README.md

 - [D1 Database](https://developers.cloudflare.com/d1/) is responsible for storing chat and its history.
 - The [Cloudflare R2](https://developers.cloudflare.com/r2/) is responsible for storing chat's audio files.
 - [Cloudflare Pages](https://developers.cloudflare.com/pages/) is responsible for hosting the entire [NextJS](https://nextjs.org/) application, which provides a front-end and back-end ecosystem.

+### Additional Features

+- Preserve conversation: Your chat and audio are stored remotely.
+You can continue talking about the audio later.

 ## How to Install